dfeneyrou/styml/README.md

 };
 }  // namespace styml
 ```
-- And the usage is identical to built-in types:
+- And its usage is identical to built-in types:
 ``` C++
 MyPoint point{3.14f, 2.78f, 42};